cstrecht/steevanz-store-checkout/README.md

 # Steevanz Online Store

 This project is an online store where users can enter their information into input fields to make a purchase.
 It uses client-side validation to ensure that the users' information is submitted correctly.
+Additionally, the design is fully responsive to look good on any device.

 ## Try the demo 👀